MuntashirAkon/AppManager/README.md

 The script above will also generate a universal APK.

 ### Contributing
 You are welcome contribute to App Manager!
 This doesn't mean that you need coding skills.
-You can help AM (App Manager) by creating helpful issues, attending discussions, improving documentations and translations, adding unrecognised libraries or ad/tracking signatures, reviewing the source code, as well as reporting security vulnerabilities.
+You can help App Manager by creating helpful issues, attending discussions, improving documentations and translations, making icon for icon packs, adding unrecognised libraries or ad/tracking signatures, reviewing the source code, as well as reporting security vulnerabilities.
 If you are going to contribute to AM with your coding skills, please read the following:
 - If you're going to implement or work on any specific feature, please inform me before doing so.
 Due to the complex nature of the project, integrating a new feature could be challenging.
-- You're absolutely welcome to fix issues or mistakes, but AM's code base changes a lot almost every day.
+- You're absolutely welcome to fix issues or mistakes, but App Manager's code base changes a lot almost every day.
 Therefore, if you are requested to make changes in your pull request but can't address them within 2 (two) days, your pull request may be closed depending on the importance of the request.
-This instruction will be removed once AM's code base becomes stable.
+This instruction will be removed once the code base is stable.

 **Note:** Repositories located in sites other than GitHub are currently considered mirrors and PR/MR submitted there will not be accepted.
 Instead, you can submit patches (as `.patch` files) via email attachment.
 My email address is muntashirakon [at] riseup [dot] net.
 Beware that such emails may be publicly accessible in future.
 GitHub PRs will be merged manually using the corresponding patches.
 As a result, GitHub may falsely mark them _closed_ instead of _merged_.
 Make sure to sign-off your commits.